RangeyRover/Automobilista-2-Auto-Director/README.md

     Customizable Intervals: Adjustable intervals for camera changes and race position bonuses.
     GUI Interface: A wxPython-based graphical user interface (GUI) for real-time monitoring and control, including a grid to display the leaderboard and control elements to adjust settings on the fly.
     Rich Console Integration: Uses the Rich library to provide a visually appealing console output with tables and panels for in-depth race data.
-    Dev Mode: A developer mode that can be toggled with a secret key combination (Ctrl+X), enabling or disabling additional console outputs.
+    Dev Mode: A developer mode that can be toggled with a key combination (Ctrl+X), enabling or disabling additional console outputs.

 # Usage